Andrew Leo Bettwy: Mexican ancestry

-Bettwy was a Mexican citizen by birth (doble nacionalid).
-His mother Mary Bettwy née Maria Jesus Laura Chenoweth Escalante was born in Mexico, and his grandmother, Laura Escalante Chenoweth (1875–1968), was a native of Hermosillo, Sonora, Mexico.
-Laura's father, Vicente Escalante, was Mayor of Hermosillo, and her brother-in-law (through her sister Amparo Escalante) was Ramón Corral who served in several public offices in Mexico, including the Governor of Sonora and Vice President of the Republic with President Porfirio Díaz from 1904 to 1911.
+Bettwy was a Mexican citizen by birth (doble nacionalidad).
+His mother, Mary Bettwy née Maria Jesus Laura Chenoweth Escalante, was born in Mexico, and his grandmother, Laura Escalante Chenoweth (1875–1968), was a native of Hermosillo, Sonora, Mexico.
+Laura's father, Vicente Escalante, was Mayor of Hermosillo, and her brother-in-law (through her sister Amparo Escalante) was Ramón Corral who served in several public offices in Mexico, including the governor of Sonora and vice president of the republic with President Porfirio Díaz from 1904 to 1911.

 Although Laura and her husband William Fitzwilliam Chenoweth lived in Nogales, Arizona, she insisted on giving birth to Andrew's mother Mary in Mexico to ensure that Mary and her children would be Mexican citizens.
 Bettwy and his brother William were therefore Mexican citizens by birth.
 Mary Bettwy was the first Hispanic female to be elected to office in the State of Arizona (County Recorder of Santa Cruz County).
 Bettwy was born and raised in Nogales, Arizona, and spoke fluent Spanish.
 In the late 1950s, he moved his entire family from Arizona to Mexico City where he practiced law as an associate for the law firm of Goodrich Riquelme y Asociados, A.C.
 His children (Andrew, Samuel and Maria) were therefore raised in Mexico City and then later in Phoenix, Arizona.
-Bettwy's son Samuel is a California lawyer-advocate for immigration reform that includes the elimination of visa quotas for Mexicans, and his daughter Maria is an immigration lawyer currently practicing in Phoenix, Arizona.
+Bettwy's son Samuel is a California lawyer-advocate for immigration reform that includes the elimination of visa quotas for Mexicans, and his daughter Maria is an immigration lawyer currently [as of when?] practicing in Phoenix, Arizona.